Alexandra Botez: Content creation

 In 2016, Botez started streaming chess content on Twitch during her junior year at Stanford University.
-Her channel quickly gained traction, and in 2020 she was joined by her younger sister Andrea Botez.
-Together, they host the BotezLive Twitch and YouTube channels, which have garnered more than 1,750,000 followers combined.
+Her channel quickly gained traction, and in 2020, she was joined by her younger sister, Andrea Botez.
+Together, they host the BotezLive Twitch and YouTube channels, which have garnered more than 2,700,000 followers combined.
 The sisters frequently collaborate with other chess streamers on the platform, such as GM Hikaru Nakamura and WGM Qiyu Zhou.
+She is credited, along with her sister Andrea Botez, Hikaru Nakamura, GothamChess, and more, for popularizing chess on Twitch.
 Botez's streaming popularity has helped her become one of the most recognizable faces on the Chess.com platform.
-In response to her prominence as a female chess player, the mainstream media often compares Botez to the fictional Beth Harmon, protagonist of The Queen's Gambit.
+In response to her prominence as a female chess player, the mainstream media often compares Botez to the fictional Beth Harmon, the protagonist of The Queen's Gambit.
+Botez has served as a chess commentator.
+She covered the 2018 and 2019 PRO Chess League Finals, the most popular team chess championship, along with IM Daniel Rensch, IM Anna Rudolf, and GM Robert Hess.